Skip to main content

 CVE Gap Analysis

-The following vulnerabilities affect the current upstream Core-Geth production release.
-All have been patched in Core-Geth 1.13.0 maintained under the ethereumclassic organization.
+The following vulnerabilities were present in the upstream Core-Geth production release at the time of discovery.
+All have been patched in Core-Geth 1.13.0 at github.com/ethereumclassic/core-geth.

 GHSA-4xc9-8hmq-j652CRITICALPATCHED

-Consensus issue in EVM SELFDESTRUCT handling — incorrect state transition under specific contract interaction patterns
+Consensus issue in EVM SELFDESTRUCT handling causing incorrect state transitions under specific contract interaction patterns

 GHSA-7p92-x423-wg5mHIGHPATCHED

-DoS via crafted p2p message — unbounded memory allocation in devp2p layer
+DoS via crafted p2p message causing unbounded memory allocation in devp2p layer

 GHSA-rjjm-x32p-m3f7HIGHPATCHED

-JSON-RPC denial of service — specially crafted RPC call causes excessive CPU consumption
+JSON-RPC denial of service via specially crafted RPC call causing excessive CPU consumption

 GHSA-vf56-7gx4-qx8vMEDIUMPATCHED

-Transaction pool manipulation — priority fee calculation edge case allows queue displacement
+Transaction pool manipulation via priority fee calculation edge case allowing queue displacement

 GO-2024-3321HIGHPATCHED

-Go 1.21 runtime vulnerability — net/http request smuggling via malformed Transfer-Encoding headers
+Go 1.21 runtime vulnerability allowing net/http request smuggling via malformed Transfer-Encoding headers

 Go Runtime End-of-Life

-The upstream Core-Geth production release is built with Go 1.21, which reached end-of-life in August 2024.
+The upstream Core-Geth production release was built with Go 1.21, which reached end-of-life in August 2024.
 Go's release policy provides security patches only for the two most recent major versions.
-As of March 2026, Go 1.21 has been unsupported for 19 months.
+As of March 2026, Go 1.21 had been unsupported for 19 months.

 Release Timeline